GianpaoloBranca/SoftwareEng2/scratches/CID/CID.md

 ###Files
 * Everything ok, no files

-#Other problems
+#5 Other problems

+GenericValue class should have a more meaningful name, since it is used often in the inspected code for non trivial operation.
+According to the Javadoc it "Handles persistence for any defined entity".
+Its name should reflect the offered functionalities.

 We managed to analyze the project with Sonarqube, founding the following extra issues:

-* getLong(..) should return a long instead of a Long object.
-* GenericValue class should have a more meaningful name, since it is used often in the inspected code for non trivial operation.
-According to the Javadoc it "Handles persistence for any defined entity".
-His name should reflect the offered functionalities.

-##PersistedServiceJob
+##5.1 PersistedServiceJob
 * “jobID” literal duplicated 4 times, should be replaced by a constant.
 * “currentRecurrenceCount” literal duplicated 3 times, should be replaced by a constant.
 * “currentRetryCount” literal duplicated 3 times, should be replaced by a constant.